 Minor Rotations extend the flexibility of the internship by allowing individualized training placements of 12 hours per week concurrent with the Major Rotations.
 Each Minor Rotation lasts four months.
 All interns personally discuss their Minor Rotation interests with potential supervisors at the beginning of the internship year.
 In addition to the Minor Rotations listed below, most Major Rotations can be developed to become Minor Rotations for those interns who would not otherwise obtain the rotation, or to increase experience in a particular content area.
-Interns are encouraged to complete at least one minor rotation in the agency providing their stipend.
+Opportunities exist for interns to complete at least one minor rotation at a different consortium training site if interested (i.e., Truman VA interns could complete a minor rotation at UM-DHP or vice versa).